-Season 2 picks up immediately after that jaw-dropping arrival, and immediately goes back into the karate action that made everyone so happy about season 1.
+Season 2 picks up immediately after that jaw-dropping arrival and immediately goes back into the karate action that made everyone so happy about season 1.
 From there, a complex rivalry between two masters and their students begins.

 Moving onto Daniel LaRusso, he ended Season 1 with a defeat in the tournament.
 But he was inspired to do what he did with Robbie and turn it into a full-on dojo.
 This storyline for LaRusso is perfect, especially given all the twists and turns it takes.
-He fondly remembers everything that Mr. Miyagi taught him, and believes it’ll go just as smoothly.
-Especially when his daughter Sam joins in.
+He fondly remembers everything that Mr. Miyagi taught him and believes it’ll go just as smoothly, especially when his daughter Sam joins in.
 But he gets several rude awakenings as he has to learn the hard way that patience is required in life and sometimes sacrificing everything for a dream means losing everything that made that dream special.

 While the Karate Kid may have been 30 years ago or so, it’s good to see this rivalry still fueling the show in many ways.

-But, if it was just two old karate guys battling one another (again), it wouldn’t be as compelling as season 1.
+But, if it were just two old karate guys battling one another (again), it wouldn’t be as compelling as season 1.
 Thankfully, Season 2 also doubles down on all the students.
 Miguel, Robbie, Sam, Alisha, Hawk, Dmitri, and newcomer Tory brings some much-appreciated story to the new season.
 Especially in regards to the love quadrangle (yes, that’s a thing) that is going on between Miguel, Sam, Robbie, and Tory.

 Usually, I would hate these kinds of storylines because they’ve been done a thousand times.
 But there’s something about how Cobra Kai does it that makes it compelling.
-You believe that Robbie loves Sam, and that Tory loves Miguel, and vice versa, but tiny scenes and spotlights show that Miguel and Sam aren’t over each other, which makes everything so heartbreaking given how the season ends.
+You believe that Robbie loves Sam and that Tory loves Miguel, and vice versa, but tiny scenes and spotlights show that Miguel and Sam aren’t over each other, which makes everything so heartbreaking given how the season ends.